October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 2. Pfizer provides a real-time virtual map of its supply chain to accelerate patient impact and deliver medicine faster

 Introduced in 2015, a formal initiative called Highly Orchestrated Supply Network (HOSuN) fuses Pfizer’s global physical supply chain with a global information supply chain, enabling complete visibility into products’ location and status at all times.
-In addition, HOSuN allows Pfizer to perform predictive analytics crucial to anticipate future demand patterns throughout the globe.
-Because Pfizer’s products are highly complex and often take 9 to 15 months to manufacture, identifying demand is of inestimable value.
+In addition, HOSuN allows Pfizer to perform predictive analytics that anticipates future demand patterns throughout the globe.
+Because Pfizer’s products are highly complex and often take nine to 15 months to manufacture, identifying demand is of inestimable value.

 3. Patagonia ensures complete transparency and reporting by placing its supply chain in the public eye